ahmedivy/Open-HAMS/backend/README.md

 ### Prerequisites

-- Python 3.7+
+- Python 3.9+
 - Familiarity with Git

 ### Setting Up Your Development Environment

 1. Fork the repository and clone your fork.
 2. Install dependencies:

    ```bash
    pip install -r requirements.txt
    ```

 3. Set up local development server:

    ```bash
    uvicorn app.main:app --reload
    ```

 ### Coding Standards

 Please follow the coding style and conventions established in the project.
-Use Black for Python.
+Use Ruff for Linting.

 ### Submitting Changes